 Windows 3.x does't come with native support for Windows Sockets (Winsock) and TCP/IP, but Microsoft has added TCP/IP support in a separate download, and a program called Trumpet Winsock that will provide these services for the operating system including PPP connectivity which we need.
 This software is shareware.
 The company is still active if you would like to register the software.
 See http://www.trumpet.com.au/

 pi@raspberrypi:/ $ cd /boot/vmodem pi@raspberrypi:/boot/vmodem $ sudo ./vmodem.sh Virtual Modem bootstrap for PPP link v1.1 Connection speed set to 57600 baud TYPE HELP FOR COMMANDS READY.

 You will need to download and install a web browser before you can browse web sites.
-You can choose any browser you like, but for the sake of this tutorial, I've chosen Netscape 3.0 Gold Edition for Windows 3.1.
+You can choose any browser you like.
+For the sake of this tutorial, I've chosen Netscape 3.0 Gold Edition for Windows 3.1.